Use this calorie calculator to determine BMI, BMR, daily calorie, and macros needs based on your height, weight, age, gander, and activity level.

 Why do men have higher BMR than women?

-The BMR of men is generally found to be higher than that of women.
-For example, when the BMR of a man of the same age and that of another woman is compared, weight and height are compared.
+Men generally have a higher BMR than women.
+For example, when comparing a man and a woman of the same age, weight, and height, the man’s BMR is typically higher.
 It will turn out that the BMR of the male will be higher than that of the female concerned.

 This is due to the fact that men tend to have more muscle mass than fat mass than women.
 In addition, men’s higher physical activity levels also contribute to increased BMR than women.